www.handicapmd.com - HandicapMD

 Summary: The Sunken Gardens are a beautiful and serene spot in Lincoln, featuring themed gardens, sculptures, and ponds.
 It's an ideal place for nature lovers to relax and unwind.

-Accessibility: Paved pathways and accessible parking spots make the Sunken Gardens a great destination for visitors with mobility challenges.
+Accessibility: Paved pathways and accessible spots make the Sunken Gardens a great destination for visitors with mobility challenges.
 Benches are also placed throughout the gardens for resting.

 Website: Sunken Gardens